Understanding Ionic/Angular v4 : Your First Steps with Ionic

 Please note that the default app which gets generated is based on the tabs project which gives you a ready tab system to build your app upon but you can also specify other templates to use such as the sidemenu or the tutorial templates

 Cordova is used to run your mobile app on a native device or emulator.
-You can easilly install with
+You can easilly install it using the following command:

 sudo npm install -g cordova

-After generating your app and installing Cordova you can build your app for either Android or iOS,just make sure you have installed the required SDKs , the Java SDK and Android SDK in case you want to build for Android and a MAC OS with Xcode if you want to build for iOS and then follow these simple steps
+After generating your app and installing Cordova you can build your app for either Android or iOS.
+Just make sure you have installed the required SDKs - The Java SDK and Android SDK in case you want to build for Android and a macOS with Xcode if you want to build for iOS and then follow these simple steps:

 ionic platform add android